freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Periodic Notification User` has been removed from :ref:`System > Advanced <Advanced>` because
-  periodic script notifications have been replaced by alerts
+  periodic script notifications have been replaced by alerts.

 * Setting :guilabel:`messages` in
   :ref:`System --> Advanced <Advanced>`